Feeling More Puffy Than Usual? Blame Pregnancy Swelling

-Swelling during pregnancy is very common.
+Swelling in pregnancy is very common.
 Your hands, legs, and even your face can be affected, but feet and ankles tend to be the most impacted areas.
-Although pregnancy swelling can be experienced at any time, it’s often most noticeable around the fifth month and can increase during the third trimester.

 Approximately 25 percent of the weight most women gain during pregnancy can be attributed to the extra fluids.”